AleksaMCode/WiFi-password-stealer/README.md

 > </ul>

 ## Sending stolen data over email
 <p align="justify">Once the passwords have been exportet to the <code>.txt</code> file, payload will send the data to the appointed email over the Yahoo SMTP.
-Check out this <a href="https://github.com/AleksaMCode/university-notices-email-notifier#yahoo-smtp">link</a> to see how to setup Yahoo SMTP.
+Check out this <a href="https://github.com/AleksaMCode/university-notices-email-notifier#yahoo-smtp">link</a> to see how to set up Yahoo SMTP.
 Also, the payload needs to be updated with a proper SMTP information.</p>

 https://github.com/AleksaMCode/WiFi-password-stealer/blob/d99f11cd630e91d7e9a409bfed175ca46e899c14/payload.dd#L28